Stuart, Jesse, House

 Today, Greenup County continues to be a vibrant community with a diverse economy.
 Its natural beauty, including forests, rivers, and recreational areas, draws visitors from near and far.
 The county's history and heritage are celebrated through various events and landmarks, preserving the memories of the past while embracing the opportunities of the future.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Greenup County, Kentucky.
+This timeline provides a condensed summary of the historical journey of Greenup County, Kentucky.

 • 1803 - Greenup County was formed and established on December 12.